-Having received a couple of emails asking me what a squeeze page is, I thought that I should write about it here.
+Having received a couple of emails asking me what a squeeze page is, I thought that I should write about it.

-I remember wondering about what a squeeze page is when I was just starting out – so I am certain that this post will benefit you 🙂
+I used to wonder what a squeeze page is when I first started out – so I am certain that this post will benefit you 🙂

 In this post, I will be talking about what a squeeze page is, and what are the classic hallmarks of high converting squeeze pages.